 Selling Salvation to the Sheep

-I read a blog article years ago where a Catholic mocked some televangelists who ask people to send in money to them in exchange for healing oils, aprons, pendants etc. Of course, we denounce such modern-day Balaams who love “the wages of unrighteousness” (2 Pet.
-2:15), but Rome has done far worse – accumulating great wealth by claiming to sell salvation to people all through the centuries.
+A Catholic blogger once mocked some televangelists who ask people to send in money to them in exchange for healing oils, aprons, pendants etc. I would join him to denounce such modern-day Balaams who love “the wages of unrighteousness” (2 Pet.
+2:15), but Roman Catholic leaders have done far worse – accumulating great wealth by claiming to sell salvation to people all through the centuries.

 Pope Innocent VIII (1484-92) granted a 20 year indulgence.
 For a sum, people would purchase the privilege of eating favourite dishes during Lent or other times of fasting.
 So fasting can be also credited into your account while you indulge yourself in the best of foods.
 The proceeds from this religious enterprise built the bridge over Elbe.

-When Cardinal Cajetan complained about the sale of indulgences and dispensations in the 16th century, Catholic leaders roared, accusing him to trying “to turn Rome into an uninhabited desert, to reduce the Papacy to impotence, to deprive the pope…of the pecuniary resources indispensable for the discharge of his office.”
-(J. H Ignaz von Dollinger, The Pope and the Council, p 307-8)
+When Cardinal Cajetan complained about the sale of indulgences and dispensations in the 16th century, Catholic leaders roared, accusing him to trying “to turn Rome into an uninhabited desert, to reduce the Papacy to impotence, to deprive the pope…of the pecuniary resources indispensable for the discharge of his office” (J. H. Ignaz von Dollinger, The Pope and the Council, London, p.
+307-8).

 You see, the whole stuff wasn’t about the souls of the people, but about their loyalty to Rome and the money.
 It was this grabbing scheme that prompted Martin Luther to nail his 95 theses at the door of the castle church of Wittenburg.
 Inside the door of this church were relics which were said to offer 2 million years indulgences to those who venerated them according to prescribed rules.
 The church which ought to be a place of prayer became a den of thieves; a market for money changers and dove sellers.